syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-4) Create an instances of [FontListBox](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.FontListBox.html) control, specify its size, and add it to the Form.
+4. Create an instance of the [FontListBox](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.FontListBox.html) control, specify its size, and add it to the form.

 {% tabs %}